canonical/charm-relation-interfaces/interfaces/grafana_datasource/v0/README.md

 ### Requirer

 - Is expected to share back via application data a mapping from provider unit names to unique datasource IDs.
+- Is expected to share back via application data a unique ID for the grafana application.

 ## Relation Data